the-red-feather/thesis/communication/meetings/meeting-23-week-12.md

 install only once

-play card: someone can package it
+play card: someone can package it : browser based not that relevant...

 kill the interactivity argument